|

-English Lesson 010: Background of Christmas Song --Jingle Bells'
+English Lesson 010: Background of Christmas Song --Jingle Bells' --By Mr. Jim Broadbent (Canada)

 Hi, friends, I am so lucky that I have got so much great help and so many supports on my work on the web site.
 As soon as I sang and published my first Christmas song in Chinese-- Jingle, Bells, I got some good directions from Mr. Jim Broadbent (Canada).
 I am really interested in what he had written a bout the background of the song and also something about English language.
 So, I would like to publish it here and hope it is helpful to you as well. :-)